vishnukumarkvs/notes/linux networking.md

 - XFS - For large files, databses etc - RedHat

 XFS is more performant than ZFS
-But ZFS has data integritty,  compression etc
+But ZFS has data integritty,  compression, checlsumming etc